PeterNMcArthur/typescript-openapi-generator/README.md

-# Lambda OpenAPI Generator
+# TS to OpenAPI Spec

 ## Overview

-`lambda-openapi-generator` is a TypeScript library that helps you generate OpenAPI (Swagger) specifications for AWS Lambda functions with ease.
+`ts-to-openapi-spec` is a TypeScript library that helps you generate OpenAPI (Swagger) specifications for AWS Lambda functions with ease.
 It provides a simple, composable interface for creating API documentation directly from your TypeScript types.

 ## Features